The Affine Space¶

 Improving the affine space's Points intuition will allow us to write better and safer software.

-Displacement vector is modeled by quantity
+Displacement vector is modeled by quantity¶

-in our code, we were modeling some kind of a
+Up until now, each time we used a quantity in our code, we were modeling some kind of a

 difference between two things: